Thai government wants amnesty to let Thaksin return - reports

 "Prime Minister Yingluck Shinawatra was not present at the meeting and all officials were asked to leave the room when the issue was deliberated," the Bangkok Post daily said, citing sources at Government House, the prime minister's office.

-Yingluck is Thaksin's sister and is widely seen as his proxy at the head of his ruling Puea Thai Party.
+Yingluck, prime minister since August, is Thaksin's sister and is widely seen as his proxy at the head of his Puea Thai Party.

+His "red shirt" supporters paralysed parts of Bangkok for weeks in early 2010 in an attempt to oust the previous government, before the military moved in to put down the protest movement.

+Yingluck had little political experience before leading the party in the campaign for July's general election and from the start critics said she had been installed by Thaksin with the intention of finding a way for him to come home a free man.

 The cabinet proposals, which would be put to the king to be endorsed for an amnesty around his birthday on December 5, would cover people over 60 years of age sentenced to under three years in prison, the Post said.